Endemic Birds of Dominica

 Sisserou Parrot (Imperial Amazon)

 The Sisserou Parrot (Amazona imperialis), Dominica’s national bird, is the most iconic of the island’s endemic species.
-With a striking greenish-blue head and vibrant plumage, this bird inhabits the high-altitude rainforests, particularly around Morne Diablotin National Park.
+With a striking greenish-blue head and vibrant plumage, this bird inhabits the mountainous rainforests, particularly around Morne Diablotin National Park.
 The Sisserou Parrot plays a significant role in heritage tourism, proudly displayed on the island’s national flag and emblem, symbolizing Dominica’s commitment to conserving its natural beauty.

 Jaco Parrot (Red-Necked Amazon)